farkkilab/devNKI-scripts/04_UMAPs-metaclusters/README.md

-# 4_UMAPs-metaclusters - Scripts used to produce stromal cancer metaclusters
+# 4_UMAPs-metaclusters - Scripts used to produce cancer metaclusters

 ## Description of files